idydxu/DWIN_T5UIC1_LCD/README.md

 Enter the downloaded DWIN_T5UIC1_LCD folder.
 Make new file run.py and copy/paste in the following (pick one)

+To confirm the GPIO of your board, run test_gpio.py.
+`sudo python3 ./test_gpio.py`

 For an Ender3v2
 ```python
 #!/usr/bin/env python3